- Simultaneous connections 5

 It also asks users to always abide by the laws of their own country and of the country that they tunnel into.
 All points that are definitely worth bearing in mind (especially because it is based in Canada).

 When it comes to encryption, TunnelBear provides access to two different VPN protocols.
-The Windows, Android, and Mac OS X clients all implement OpenVPN. iOS users get the choice of either Layer 2 Tunneling Protocol (L2TP)/Internet Protocol Security (IPsec) or Internet Key Exchange version 2 (IKEv2).
-As such, anybody wishing to connect via OpenVPN on iOS will need to do so using the third party OpenVPN Connect software (which is free).
+The Windows, Android, and Mac OS X clients all implement OpenVPN. iOS users get the choice of either L2TP/IPsec) or IKEv2.
+Thus, anybody wishing to connect via OpenVPN on iOS will need to do so using the third party OpenVPN Connect software (which is free).

 Strong 256-bit Advanced Encryption Standard (AES) encryption with SHA256 authentication is used across the platforms, apart from iOS 8 and earlier (which is encrypted with 128-bit AES encryption and uses SHA-1 for data authentication).

-TunnelBear is a lovely looking and easy to use VPN service that is ideal for beginners.
-The free plan permits users to get a taste of the service, though 500 Mb per month certainly won't be enough to use the service for anything considerable (like streaming movies securely).
+In this TunnelBear review we discovered a sweet looking and easy to use VPN service that is ideal for beginners.
+The free plan alows users to get a taste of the service, though 500 Mb per month certainly won't be enough to use the service for anything considerable (such as streaming movies with privacy).
 The free version is useful for people living in conflict areas, or locations where heavy censorship is in place.
 It will allow them to access news websites and do other none data-intensive tasks in times of need.